Former Uniontown Fight Club instructor sentenced for sexually abusing girls

 "I don't know how a young person ever gets passed the scars you have placed on their lives," Wagner said.

-District Attorney Rich Bower said Bosley was the person who put his family in a position to lose him to prison and asked Wagner to impose a sentence of 30 to 60 years in prison.
+Fayette County District Attorney Rich Bower said Bosley was the person who put his family in a position to lose him to prison.
+He asked Wagner to sentence Bosley to 30 to 60 years in prison.

 Wagner pointed out that Bosley's son was 7 in 2010, the date of the first charged offense.